 2003 - Croatia and Serbia-Montenegro move towards reconciliation on 10 September when the presidents of both countries apologise to one another for "all the evils" done by their countries in wars.
 In an earlier trip to Israel the Croatian president had apologised for crimes committed by the Ustase during the Second World War.

-Comment: The horror of events in the Balkans during the Second World War has been displaced in recent memory by further horrors committed there at the end of the century.
+The horror of events in the Balkans during the Second World War has been displaced in recent memory by further horrors committed there at the end of the 20th Century.
 But it could be argued that the genocide allegedly committed by the likes of Slobodan Milosevic and Radovan Karadzic pales in comparison to that of Ante Pavelic and his fascist regime.
-One thing is certain - the suffering of the Serbs at the hands of the Ustase during the Second World War was and continues to be a key factor in the paranoia that informs much of their national chauvinism.
+One thing is certain - the suffering of the Serbs at the hands of the Ustase during the Second World War was and continues to be a key factor in the paranoia that informs much of their national psyche.

 And there is legitimate cause for their concern.
 Pavelic has gone but the Ustase lives on.
 Since Pavelic's death, the movement has been implicated in numerous terrorist attacks in Europe and the United States.
 Between 1962 and 1966, three Yugoslav diplomats were murdered by the Ustase.
 In 1968 a bombing attack on a theatre in Belgrade killed one person and wounded 85.
 The Yugoslav ambassador to Sweden was assassinated in Stockholm in 1971.
 The following year Ustase terrorists hijacked a Swedish airliner and successfully demanded that the ambassador's assassin be freed.
 The Ustase also claimed responsibility for the bombing of a Yugoslav JAT airliner flying from Denmark to Croatia in 1972.
 The attack killed 26.